Focus: An intermediate level English resource.

 Few tourists visit Islington, Bethnal Green, Brixton and London's other depressed areas.
 A lot of the inhabitants here are from minorities — mostly West Indian or Asian — and many of them do not have any work.
 Those who do have work are often in unskilled jobs which do not pay well; cleaners, dustmen, shop assistants.

 Nevertheless, though these areas of London are poor, they cannot be described as ghettoes, and while levels of crime are above average in many parts of the inner city, these are not dangerous areas.
-Ten years ago, there was rioting in Brixton, but since then things have been generally calm.
+Twenty years ago, there was rioting and violence in the streets in Brixton, but since then things have been generally calm.

 abbey - big church - (can) afford: have enough money for - average: normal - century: period of 100 years - customer: client - deserted: empty - eventually : later, in time - dustman: man who empties dustbins, rubbish - fail: not be a success - fair number: some - fashions: popular styles - imply: signify, mean - Middle Ages - the mediaeval period, about 1000 years ago - monks: religious men - novel : story - prosperity: richness, affluence - rioting: collective violence - scale: degree - so far: until now - spread: extend - squalid: dirty and unpleasant - successor: person who follows - suit: matching jacket and trousers - swallow up: to eat, to include - unskilled: very ordinary, easily learnt - West Indian: afro-caribbean - will: desire, determination - worth: with a value of.